Read the latest news from the Centre for Sustainable Materials Research and Technology

 Waste polymer laminated aluminium packaging (PLAP) material were analysed by TDT to explore the prospect of recycling the metal-polymer multilayer materials with minimum contamination and zero waste of metal (aluminium).

-Laminated polymers on the metallic surface essentially demand some extra effort and energy to recycle the metal in its
+Laminated polymers on the metallic surface essentially demand some extra effort and energy to recycle the metal in its original form.

 In recent studies, the effect of the laminated polymers of the aluminium surface to protect the surface contamination by means of oxidation was explored.
 The rate of the transformation of the polymers in the air atmosphere is higher than the rate can be achieved in an inert atmosphere.